 It’s not always necessary to hire a storyboard artist, thanks to modern software solutions you don’t need high drawing skills.
 MakeStoryboard is suitable for both professional authors and beginners, you can create your first storyboard for free.
 Check our storyboard guide and try it yourself!

-The selection of actors can take several stages, which also require preparation.
+The selection of actors can take several stages, which also requires preparation.
 The casting director carefully reads the script, consults with producers and directors, defines criteria, makes audition schedules, and manages contracts.

 Usually, criteria for casting are based on body type, height, hair, physical shape, and age.
 Since the main goal of casting is to find the right person who will help convey the story, appearance is of great importance.

 A detailed schedule is your superpower in the fight against chaos on set.
 When making a schedule for the working day, do not forget about such details as equipment preparation, actor's makeup, or transportation.
-According to the shooting list, script, and brake down sheet, determine the things and people necessary for a certain scene.
+According to the shooting list, script, and breakdown sheet, determine what is necessary for a certain scene.
 Remember that sometimes plans may change unexpectedly.
 Delays, equipment breakdowns, emergency situations, and weather changes are not uncommon, so it is better to have some time in reserve.
-Set a time for rest so the cast and crew can take a breath.
-Pay attention to the actor's emotional performance, better to shoot the most emotional parts of the plot together as it is difficult to quickly switch from one mood to another, which can affect the quality of the acting.
+Set a time for a break so the cast and crew can rest.
+Pay attention to the actor's emotional performance.
+It is better to shoot the most emotional parts of the plot together as it is difficult to quickly switch from one mood to another, which can affect the quality of the acting.

 After writing out all the locations mentioned in your script, it's time to start searching.
-When choosing a place, it is necessary not only to visit it but also to note down the following things: address, owner's contact details, distance, power capabilities, extraneous sounds, price and permission to shoot.
-Do not forget to take a photo or video, pay attention to the size, environment, and natural lighting.
+When choosing a place, it is necessary not only to visit the location, but also to note down the following things: address, owner's contact details, distance, power capabilities, extraneous sounds, price, and permission to shoot.
+Do not forget to take a photo or video, and pay attention to the size, environment, and natural lighting.